 The employees need to be persuaded as well, as any technology that promotes automation could have a negative impact on their employment.
 In this regard, think about the potential for upskilling your personnel through specific training courses to improve their interaction with computer vision tools and employing new specialized professionals with strong tech skills to work alongside them.

 New technology could not seamlessly integrate with current business procedures.
-Once again, we recommend introducing computer vision gradually to allow workers to become accustomed to the technology while also correctly readjusting the manufacturing workflow.
+Once again, we recommend introducing computer vision for manufacturing gradually to allow workers to become accustomed to the technology while also correctly readjusting the manufacturing workflow.
 Establishing centres of excellence to supervise the deployment of these solutions is another need.

 The initial obstacle, choosing a use case, is one that many businesses never even get past.
 The golden rule in this situation is to follow the money, which means picking an application area that may benefit most from computer vision by, for instance, choosing bottleneck-prone tasks like quality control or product tracing.